jgrancher/we-ship-love/README.md

 # MQDF - iOS Application

-[Mieux Que Des Fleurs](http://www.mieuxquedesfleurs.com/) (or "Better Than Flowers" in english) is a french website whose aim is to spread love with parcels: Order and send baloons to your beloved ones!
+[Mieux Que Des Fleurs](http://www.mieuxquedesfleurs.com/) (*Better Than Flowers*) is a french website whose aim is to spread love with parcels: Order and send baloons to your beloved ones!

-This repository is the iOS application built with React-Native.
-(Still in development...)
+This repository is the iOS application built with React-Native. **Still in development!**

 ![Screenshots](https://cloud.githubusercontent.com/assets/5517450/15112550/4a1e31ae-1632-11e6-9b11-87af0af066ac.png "Better Than Flowers - Screenshots")